About

 Origin

-Innova-Harmonics started where four engineers' backgrounds converged.
-Nathaniel was building industrial controls.
-Paul was hardening mechanical assemblies for washdown environments.
-Andrew was wiring up sensor-rich robotics.
-Micah was building models on data that mostly wasn't there.
+Innova-Harmonics started when four engineers' backgrounds converged.
+Nathaniel was building industrial controls, Paul was hardening mechanical assemblies for washdown environments, Andrew was wiring up sensor-rich robotics, and Micah was constructing advanced models in low-data regimes.

 Where we are

-We're headquartered in Springdale, in the heart of Northwest Arkansas — minutes from Tyson Foods, Walmart, and J.B.
-Hunt, and a short drive to the University of Arkansas.
-The region is one of the densest food-and-beverage manufacturing corridors in the country, which is exactly why our first commercial focus is right here, on the lines we can drive to.
+We're headquartered in Springdale, in the heart of Northwest Arkansas, minutes from Tyson Foods, Walmart, and J.B.
+Hunt, and the University of Arkansas.
+This region is one of the densest food-and-beverage manufacturing corridors in the country, and it's also home for everyone on the team.

 Springdale, AR 72764